There is much debate on whether or not double-digging is a good idea. Some big-time gardening experts say you should; others say, “No way!”

 To dig or not to dig?
-That IS the question.
-Double digging is purported as being one of a gardening’s time-honored traditions and is mentioned in some of the greatest gardening guides around.
-Even in a few of my favorites.
+That is the question.
+Double digging is purported to be one of gardening’s time-honored traditions and is mentioned in some of the greatest gardening guides around, even in a few of my favorites.

 Being a visual learner, for the longest time, I didn’t understand the concept.
 Here is the visual for people like myself so you understand the concept (please excuse my crude illustration):

 How to Perform Double Digging

 Dig a trench in Area 1 that is 12–18″ wide and about the depth of your spade.
 Put the soil you dig up into a lawn cart.

 Move to Area 2 and repeat the process, only this time, instead of putting the soil you remove into the cart, you put it into the trench you dug in Area 1.

 Continue this pattern until you reach the end (in our fabulous diagram, Area 5).
 This time, when you have finished loosening the soil and adding amendments, you put the soil from the lawn cart on top.